mozilla-services/qdo/docs/internals.rst

 <http://zookeeper.apache.org/doc/current/api/org/apache/zookeeper/CreateMode.html#EPHEMERAL>`_
 is created for each worker.
 It is automatically removed on worker disconnect.
-It's name consists of the fully qualified domain name of the machine running the worker and the workers process id.
+It's name consists of the fully qualified domain name of the machine running the worker and the worker's process id.
+The node has no value.

 For example::